matthew-brett/greater-data-science/greater_data.md

 Summarizing:

 * "data science" institutes (e.g, Berkeley, Harvard).
-The argument here is that there is some benefit to bringing together scientists that are using similar methods and / or tools, and that the university will benefit from supporting researchers who implement and teach software for data analysis;
+The argument here is that there is benefit to bringing together scientists that are using similar methods and / or tools, in order to collaborate across domains.
+A centre may make it easier for domain experts to find computational experts willing to advise or collaborate.
+The university will benefit from supporting researchers who implement and teach software for data analysis;

 * computational teaching - often called "data science".
 Example, UC Berkeley data science main courses and connector courses.
-The argument is that students should learn to explore data using code, in order to increase the range of analyses they can do, and improve their understanding of standard analysis methods;
+The argument is that students should learn to explore data using code, to give them deeper understanding of the limits of analysis, expand the range of analyses they can choose from, and improve their understanding of standard analysis methods.

+[comment]: <> (S: Why learn to explore data using code?
+Aimed at better interpretation / intuition, accurate application of methods {know when to apply what}, and pragmatic aspect: being useful in industry where the commercial variant of the Data Science is not a movement but a much more clearly defined concept.)

 * research software engineers - see [^state-of-rse] - a UK-led initiative to support the subset of scientists who want to work on software full- or near full-time.